Skip to main content

 A graphic representing data management in R.

-In this one day (6 hours, with a 1 hour break) workshop, participants will be introduced to R as a data management tool.
+In this two-day (6-hour) workshop, participants will be introduced to R as a data management tool.
 This course will teach the Tidyverse, a highly popular set of R packages designed to work together to provide a consistent set of tools for data management and data manipulation.
-No previous experience with R is required; this workshop is appropriate for both those being introduced to R and those already familiar and who want to be more efficient and effective when working with their data.
+No previous experience with R is required; this workshop is appropriate for both those being introduced to R and those already familiar, who want to be more efficient and effective when working with their data.

 The following topics will be covered in the workshop: